Leeyangee/leeya_bug/Python/A report on the Python http.server CGI Bypass Source Code Disclosure.md

 ## [](#header-3)My Info

 This vulnerability was submitted for research purposes.
-I guarantee with my personality that the above reproduction process is true and effective on the Python 3.12.10.
+I give my personal assurance that the attack process described above is authentic and works on Python 3.12.10.
+My name is leeya_bug and my email is leeyang928320@gmail.com

 leeya_bug
 Now work as IoT/Kernel Security Researcher in a Chinese National-Owned Institude